Shayne13/Enron_Topic_Clustering/README.md

 # Author: Shayne Longpre
 # Description:

-	Topic Modelling of the Enron email dataset (1/2 million messages) using Non-Negative Matrix Factorization (NMF), Latent Dirichlet Allocation (LDA) and Latent Semantic Analysis (LSA).
+	Topic Modelling of the Enron dataset (520,901 emails) using Non-Negative Matrix Factorization (NMF), Latent Dirichlet Allocation (LDA) and Latent Semantic Analysis (LSA).
 The dimensionality reduction techniques are applied to the TF-IDF processed emails.
 Topic Clustering is conducted on the dimensionality reduced matrices, using Mean Shift (MS), Affinity Propogation (AF) and Spectral Clustering (SP).
 MS and AF generate the number of clusters based on the data, rather than optimizing for a given number.
+The cluster centroids are annotated by the most frequently occurring TextRank keywords from the member emails.

-# Dataset:
+## Dataset:

 	Download at: https://www.cs.cmu.edu/~./enron/enron_mail_20150507.tgz
 	More information at: https://www.cs.cmu.edu/~./enron/